Circumcision: Sexual effects

-Circumcision does not affect sexual function, sensation, desire, or pleasure.
-Although consistently rejected in the academic literature and by major medical organizations, there are various popular misconceptions and cultural myths that circumcision benefits or adversely affects sexual function and libido.
-A 2013 systematic review published in the Asian Journal of Andrology found that circumcision did not appear to adversely affect or prevent pain with intercourse, premature ejaculation, time until ejaculation, erectile dysfunction or difficulties with orgasm.
-However, the study found that the existing evidence is insufficient to make conclusive determinations.
-The effect of circumcision on sexual partners' experiences is unclear as this has not been well studied.
+The accumulated data show circumcision does not have an adverse physiological effect on sexual pleasure, function, desire, or fertility.
+There is some evidence that circumcision has no effect on pain with intercourse, premature ejaculation, intravaginal ejaculation latency time, erectile dysfunction or difficulties with orgasm.
+There are popular misconceptions that circumcision benefits or adversely impacts the sexual pleasure of the circumcised person.

+According to a 2014 review, the effect of circumcision on sexual partners' experiences is unclear as this has not been well studied.
+According to a policy statement from the Canadian Paediatric Society that was reaffirmed in 2021, "medical studies do not support circumcision as having an impact on sexual function or satisfaction for partners of circumcised individuals".

 Adverse effects

 Neonatal circumcision is generally a safe, low-risk procedure when done by an experienced practitioner.

 The most common acute complications are bleeding, infection and the removal of either too much or too little foreskin.
 These complications occur in approximately 0.13% of procedures, with bleeding being the most common acute complication in the United States.
-Minor complications are reported to occur in three percent of procedures.
+Minor complications are reported to occur in approximately 3.8%.
 Severe complications are rare.
-A specific complication rate is difficult to determine due to scant data on complications and inconsistencies in their classification.
-Complication rates are greater when the procedure is performed by an inexperienced operator, in unsterile conditions, or when the child is at an older age.
+A specific complication rate is difficult to determine due to inconsistencies in classification.
+Complication rates are greater when the procedure is performed by an inexperienced operator, in unsterile conditions, and older patient age.
+In patients circumcised after the neonatal period and into adolescence, minor complication rates rise from approximately 1.5% in neonates to about 6% in adolescents.
+This increase is believed to be a result of increased foreskin vascularity.
 Significant acute complications happen rarely, occurring in about 1 in 500 newborn procedures in the United States.
 Severe to catastrophic complications, including death, are so rare that they are reported only as individual case reports.
 Where a Plastibell device is used, the most common complication is the retention of the device occurring in around 3.5% of procedures.
 Other possible complications include buried penis, chordee, phimosis, skin bridges, urethral fistulas, and meatal stenosis.
 These complications may be partly avoided with proper technique, and are often treatable without requiring surgical revision.
 The most common long-term complication is meatal stenosis, this is almost exclusively seen in circumcised children, it is thought to be caused by ammonia producing bacteria coming into contact with the meatus in circumcised infants.
 It can be treated by meatotomy.

 Effective pain management should be used during the procedure.
 Inadequate pain relief may carry the risks of heightened pain response for newborns.
 Newborns that experience pain due to being circumcised have different responses to vaccines given afterwards, with higher pain scores observed.
 For adult men who have been circumcised, there is a risk that the circumcision scar may be tender.

-It is unclear what the psychological outcomes of circumcision are.
-Studies have shown positive, neutral, or negative effects.
-There is debate in the literature over whether the pain of circumcision has lasting psychological impact, with only weak underlying data available.
 There is no good evidence that circumcision affects cognitive abilities.

-Prevalence

-Circumcision is one of the world's most widely performed medical procedures.